The Cohort Arc

 Who should mentor.

-Mentors are invited — not selected from a general applicant pool.
-The criterion is simple: they have done something serious and are willing to invest sustained attention in someone who will too.
-If you know someone who fits that description, or believe you do, reach out and we will determine together whether the fit is right.
+Each mentor is personally invited by Kronogon.
+There is one criterion: they have done something serious and are willing to invest sustained attention in someone who will too.
+If you know someone who fits that description, or believe you do, reach out and we will see whether the match is right.

 Join the cohort arc